johntango/MemAssistants/README.md

 Give name of the directory with files to be uploaded eg news We take all files in it and attach them to the VectorDB and then the VectorDB to the Assistant OpenAI will embed all the files automatically

+Alternatively we can embed files locally to answer a query message.
+In this case there is no Assistant involved and we use a GPT model directly with both a message query and

 jrw@mit.edu (email me if you find issues)
 Thanks to following for their tools